5 min read By Mike VanVickle

 Scenario: Building owner delays action, misses 2028 deadline

-If the building owner had acted earlier, the audit might have cost the same amount, but without accumulated penalties.
-Early action could potentially save $40,000 in penalties alone.
+If the building owner had acted in 2026, the audit would have cost the same amount, but without accumulated penalties.
+Early action could potentially save $75,000 in penalties alone, plus incentive value of $51,000 (60,000 sq ft × $0.85/sq ft).
+Buildings that also missed a deadline face additional complications beyond penalties.

 There Are No Grandfather Clauses or Exemptions

-Some building owners wonder if buildings in “good faith” compliance efforts or near-compliance might receive leniency.
-Oregon’s BPS has no such provisions.
-Deadlines are absolute:
+Some building owners wonder if buildings in “good faith” compliance efforts or near-compliance might receive leniency under ORS 330-300.
+The answer is no. Deadlines are absolute:

 • Buildings that miss their deadline are in violation, period